jeremyBanks/0dmg/README.md

       BIT 7,H          ; $0008
       JR NZ, Addr_0007 ; $000a

+Uh-oh.
+Looks like we've got a couple of mistakes.

+The first address zeroed is supposed to be `0x9FFF`, not `0xFF9F`.
+I was interpreting the byte order as big-endian (most-significant first, like ordinary decimal digits), but a quick search confirms that 8080-family processors like the Game Boy has were actually **litte-endian**.
+I'll need to update my register accessors to swap those around.
+This also means that we're not using the "high-performance" RAM area after all, and I need to update `set_memory()` to support writes to the Video RAM address space.
+I had already added an unused

+    video_ram: [u8; 8192],

+array field to my `GameBoy` state struct, and writing Video RAM doesn't have any immediate side-effects, so this should also be trivial.

-Hmm.
-The comment says this is supposed to be zeroing out a range of memory, and I that's implemented by looping through these last three instructions until our `HL` address pointer is decremented far enough that it's 7th bit becomes set (FACT CHECK ??).
+The comment indicates that this is supposed to be zeroing out a range of memory by looping through these last three instructions, until our `HL` address pointer is decremented far enough that it's 7th bit becomes set (FACT CHECK ??).
 There's a problem: this loop is implementing by a relative jump back from `0x000a` to `0x0007`, but I've interpreted the relative jump as a jump forward by 251 (FACT CHECK ???).
 That's simple enough: I interpreted the address offset as an unsigned byte (`u8`), but it should obviously be a signed byte instead (`i8`).
-Interpreting it as an signed value gives us a jump backwards by 5, matching the disassembly:
+Interpreting it as an signed value would give us a jump backwards by 5, matching the disassembly.

-XXXX corrected output here

-So far, I had implemented everything using local variables and closures.
-That was getting a bit messy, so I finished by shoving all of the data into a `struct` and moving all of my logic to methods in an associated `trait`.
-I don't know what a trait *really* is.
-It might be something like an interface with a default implementation.
-But it's working and the code's cleaner than it was, so I'm happy to leave that question for another time.
+I'll finish those fixes tomorrow.